highlightjs/highlight.js/docs/style-guide.rst

 These may seem arbitrary at first but it's what has shown to make sense in practice.

-There's also a common set of rules that *has* to be defined for the root container verbatim:
+There's also a common set of rules that *must* to be defined for the root container verbatim:

 ::